Statements and Responses to APA Monitor and other organizations.

 assess

 whether programs that have enough staff who are board certified.
-Greater employment opportunities, employer support for board certification, and salary bonuses should also become standard for clinical employment.
+Greater employment opportunities, employer support for board certification, and salary bonuses should also become standard for clinical employment.4.
+If elected, how can ABPP help with your presidential agenda?

 I would like to establish a task force including representatives from ABBP, other peer review groups and state licensing boards to study how to make the board certification process the standard rather than the exception for professional psychology.
 In addition, this task force should consider addressing bringing in both our younger and more seasoned colleagues that have chosen either other paths of peer review or not chosen to pursue this process.
 Working together with all our